keithasaurus/koda-validate/docs/philosophy/validators.rst

     list_str_validator([1,2,3])
     # > Invalid(...)

-Since ``Validator``\s are essentially functions (packaged as classes), they are easy to write and very flexible.
+Since :class:`Validator<koda_validate.Validator>`\s are essentially functions (packaged as classes), they are easy to write and very flexible.
 Take a look at
 Extension to see how.